ceg1236/solo/README.md

  -->

 ## Heading ##
-  Meditate in Public / Group Meditation / Meta-Meditation
+  Meditate with Friends / Group Meditation / Meta-Meditation

 ## Sub-Heading ##
-  > Describe who the market for the product is and what benefit they get.
-One sentence only underneath the title.

 Bringing people together in a meditative community.

 ## Summary ##
-  > Give a summary of the product and the benefit.
-Assume the reader will not read anything else so make this paragraph good.

   Encourage yourself and others in meditative practices by joining groups, or just join the community by meditating where ever you are.

 ## Problem ##